simonmeggle/simonmeggle.github.io/_posts/en/2014-09-07-multilingual-website-with-jekyll.md

 J<em>ekyll</em> has a very flexible design that allows a great freedom of choice, allowing the user to simply introduce features that are not integrated into its engine.
 This is particularly the case when one wants to create a multilingual website: while CMS remain very rigid and often require plugins, few filters are sufficient to achieve it with _Jekyll_.

-This article aims to present a way to create a multilingual site with _Jekyll_. _Jekyll_ have to be installed[^install] on your computer and you should be able to know how to generate a simple website.
+This article aims to present a way to create a multilingual site with _Jekyll_. _Jekyll_ have to be installed[[the article [Static website with *Jekyll*](/static-website-with-Jekyll) explains how to install and use *Jekyll* in order to get a simple website]] on your computer and you should be able to know how to generate a simple website.

 ### Goals
 Our website can be translated in as many languages as wanted.
 In the following examples, it will have three languages: English, French, and Chinese.
-Each page may be translated or not in the various languages[^translations].
+Each page may be translated or not in the various languages[[regardless of the version, they may be pages which are not translated in each language]].
 On each page, the entire contents --- article, date, menus, URL --- must be in the same language.

-A language selector, as the one on the top right of this website, will show the actual language and the different translations available[^selector].
+A language selector, as the one on the top right of this website, will show the actual language and the different translations available[[the selector musn't lead to the translated homepage, but to the translation of the current page]].

 Everything will work without any plugin, in order to get a good compatibility with the future versions of *Jekyll* and to be able to generate the site in `safe` mode and thus to be able to host it on [GitHub Pages](https://pages.github.com/).